chrisshayan/vietnamworks/README.md

   <li><strong>Wow!
 Service</strong> We delight our Customers and Job Seekers with extraordinary service!
 We follow the golden rule: “Treat others the way we would like to be treated”.</li>
   <li><strong>Straight Talk!</strong> We communicate honestly, openly and directly to strengthen trust and move forward.
 We don’t gossip or complain behind others’ backs, we communicate directly and take responsibility for change.</li>
   <li><strong>Own It!</strong> We take responsibility and take ownership for our actions and for delivering results.
 We make and keep our commitments.
 This means we do what we say we will do.</li>
-  <li><strong>Improve It!
-We achieve excellence through continuous improvement.
+  <li><strong>Improve It!</strong></li> We achieve excellence through continuous improvement.
 We develop and grow ourselves and each other through coaching, training and stretching beyond our comfort zone.
-We take initiative and take action to make improvement.</strong></li>
+We take initiative and take action to make improvement.
 </ul>